 While bright reds and blues with bold graphics might attract attention, if they aren’t communicating your particular brand’s story, then they’re not attracting the right attention.
 It’s not about personal preference, you should rather identify your brand’s image, language and tone, then research the best colour, font and graphics to work into the label design.
 Once you’ve established your brand’s look and feel, this should be communicated across all platforms and maintained so as not to lose loyal customers.

 5. Include relevant contact information

 If you want your brand to survive, you need to know what customers are saying about your brand, and discover ways to improve.
 This requires supplying easy-to-find, up-to-date contact information on your label design.
-While telephone numbers and postal addresses are fine, the digital age requires a web address, social media pages or a simple-scan QR code for a quick response.
+While telephone numbers and postal addresses are fine, the digital age requires a web address, social media pages or a simple-scan QR product labels code for a quick response.

 6. Include a list of ingredients

 As mentioned earlier, adhering to health-and-safety regulations is vital, and one of the stipulations is the clear indication of what customers will find inside your product.
 Modern consumers are well-informed, so don’t try to bamboozle with scientific jargon or confusing terminology.
 State – simply and accurately – the ingredients that can be found in the product directly on the label.